Understanding The Cause And Treatment Of Heel Pain

 Pain beneath the heel bone or along the arch of the foot is an extremely common and debilitating condition.
 In our modern society, with its unyielding artificial floors, occupational demands with long hours of standing, and shoes of poor design it’s no wonder that heel pain is one of the most common foot complaints.

 People with heel pain usually complain of a “stone bruise.”
-The most frequent symptom is that of pain in the morning with the first few steps.
+The most frequent symptom is that of pain in the morning during the first few steps you take.
 This is due to inflammation with swelling around the ligament on the bottom of the heel.
-This inflammation may be due to any of the causes mentioned above, but the most common cause of this type of heel pain is faulty foot function, which causes a rubbing or stretching of the ligaments.
+Inflammation may be due to any of the causes mentioned above, but the most common cause of this type of heel pain is faulty foot function, which causes a rubbing or stretching of the ligaments.
 This is referred to as plantar fasciitis or heel spur syndrome.
 If you are suffering from plantar fasciitis, contact your local podiatrist at A Step Ahead Foot & Ankle Center today!

-If you should be bothered by any or all of the symptoms mentioned, the first step in treatment can be tried at home.
+If you happen to find yourself being bothered by any or all of the symptoms mentioned, the first step in treatment can be tried at home.
 Often, heel pain relief can be attained by:

-- Padding the heel with a soft, foam-rubber material to reduce pain.
+Padding the heel of your foot with a soft, foam-rubber material to reduce pain and add comfort.

-- Wearing supportive shoes with a thick rubber heel will also help reduce pain and stabilize the ligaments.
+Wearing supportive shoes with a thick rubber heel to help reduce pain, and stabilize the ligaments.

-- Stretching the calf muscles to keep them loose and moving.
+Stretching the calf muscles on a regular basis to keep them loose and functioning properly.

 Treatment of the heel-spur syndrome or plantar fasciitis is two-fold.
 First, the inflammation responsible for the discomfort needs to be reduced.
 Secondly, the abnormal motion of the foot needs to be controlled.
-Reduction of the inflammation can sometimes be accomplished simply by reducing the amount of motion.
-This can be achieved temporarily with taping or strapping the feet.
+Let’s take a look at some of the common approaches to completing this two-fold treatment and the reasoning for them.

-The physicians and staff of A Step Ahead Foot & Ankle Center maintain two complete podiatric clinical facilities, and provide 24-hour emergency service.
-We participate in most health plans including Blue Cross Blue Shield, Medicare, and Medicaid.
-We complete and file all necessary insurance forms, making every effort to assure you of maximum benefits with minimum out-of-pocket expenses.
+The physicians and staff of A Step Ahead Foot & Ankle Center maintain two complete podiatric clinical facilities, and provide 24-hour emergency services.
+We participate in most health plans, including Blue Cross Blue Shield, Medicare, and Medicaid.
+Our experienced staff will complete and file all necessary insurance forms, making every effort to assure you of maximum benefits, with minimum out-of-pocket expenses.
 Contact us today with any questions or concerns!